quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 As described in (Section 3.2 of {{RFC9000}}), it MAY deliver data beyond that offset to the application.

-## Multiple CLOSE_STREAM / RESET_STREAM frames {#multiple-frames}
+## Multiple RESET_STREAM_AT / RESET_STREAM frames {#multiple-frames}

-The initiator MAY send multiple CLOSE_STREAM frames for the same stream in order to reduce the Reliable Size.
-It MAY also send a RESET_STREAM frame, which is equivalent to sending a CLOSE_STREAM frame with a Reliable Size of 0.
+The initiator MAY send multiple RESET_STREAM_AT frames for the same stream in order to reduce the Reliable Size.
+It MAY also send a RESET_STREAM frame, which is equivalent to sending a RESET_STREAM_AT frame with a Reliable Size of 0.

 When sending multiple frames for the same stream, the initiator MUST NOT increase the Reliable Size.
-When receiving a CLOSE_STREAM frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application.
+When receiving a RESET_STREAM_AT frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application.
 It MUST NOT expect the delivery of any data beyond that byte offset.

-Reordering of packets might lead to a CLOSE_STREAM frame with a higher Reliable Size being received after a CLOSE_STREAM frame with a lower Reliable Size.
-The receiver MUST ignore any CLOSE_STREAM frame that increases the Reliable Size.
+Reordering of packets might lead to a RESET_STREAM_AT frame with a higher Reliable Size being received after a RESET_STREAM_AT frame with a lower Reliable Size.
+The receiver MUST ignore any RESET_STREAM_AT frame that increases the Reliable Size.

-When sending another CLOSE_STREAM, RESET_STREAM or STREAM frame carrying a FIN bit for the same stream, the initiator MUST NOT change the Application Error Code or the Final Size.
+When sending another RESET_STREAM_AT, RESET_STREAM or STREAM frame carrying a FIN bit for the same stream, the initiator MUST NOT change the Application Error Code or the Final Size.
 If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.